 Colleran-Weaver Research Fellowships provide funding opportunities for undergraduate students from all disciplines to participate in independent research and creative projects in collaboration with faculty in the College of Arts and Sciences.

 Types of grants:

 - Summer Undergraduate Research Fellowship (SURF): full-time, 10-week commitment.
 Students work with faculty on research projects and participate in group activities.
 Students are required to present their research at Celebration of Scholarship.
 Salary adjusted to current pay rate for students.
-Includes 3 specially designated funds of $3,500 for Coburn Chair, Pre-health, and Physics.
+Includes 3 specially designated funds for Pre-Health, the Coburn Chair, and Physics.
 Part of those funds can be allocated for student travel to present at a conference or, in the Coburn case, to collect data.

 - Research projects during the semester: students work with faculty in research projects.
 Students are required to present their research at Celebration of Scholarship.
 Salary adjusted to current pay rate for students.
 Students work a variable number of hours up to a maximum of 10 hours per week.
 Funds cannot be used for thesis, capstone, or other required courses.

 - Travel Subsidy: only applies to travel to a conference to present research performed as a result of type 1 or 2 projects.
 Travel subsidies will be capped at $350.
 Students must complete this separate application for these funds.